jacecotton/tcds-site/pages/components/accordion.md

 ### When not to use
 **Low engagement or low discoverability.** If there is evidence to suggest users cannot or are not accessing the content they're looking for, show it by default.

-**A different component better fits the use case.** For quickly comparing different pieces of content of the same information type, consider the [Tabs](/components/tabs) component.
+**A different component better fits the use case.** For quickly comparing different pieces of content of the same information type, consider the [tabs component](/components/tabs).
 For collapsing only a single, independent section, consider [details](/content/details).

 ## Usage
 ### Allow multiple sections